Anti-war protests in Russia (2022–present): Impact of international sanctions

 The effect of international sanctions and condemnation of the war at domestic anti-war protests has been debated.
 Brian Grodsky of the University of Maryland, Baltimore County warned that the weight of sanctions might hurt the Russian opposition more than help it, saying that "the very sanctions that encourage Russians to attack the regime also narrow their available opportunities to do so."
 Carnegie Moscow Center scholar Andrey Movchan wrote that sanctions aimed at ordinary Russians could be "exactly what the Kremlin wants – that tens of millions of Russians who oppose the regime will be unable to leave the country and even temporarily find themselves in a world free of Russian propaganda," stating that sanctions should instead "uncompromisingly block the Kremlin's access to its financial and technological resources."

 Long-term prognosis

 Kremlinologist Lilia Shevtsova stated that "the 'Crimea effect' is vanishing.
 The war in Ukraine creates 'our' casualties – this will have an impact.
 Moreover, in 2008 and 2014, the wars were relatively short and they ended with 'our' victory.
 At the moment, a lot of Russians accept Putin's 'peace operation.'
 But they may change their attitude if the operation [is] long and bloody."

 Erica Chenoweth of the Harvard Kennedy School has stated that "protests are necessary but insufficient predictors of when elites decide to shift their loyalty" and that it was "important not to underestimate that Putin does have a real base that's incredibly loyal to him."

+Overall opinion in Russia

+As of December 2023, support for Putin's war in Ukraine among Russians hit an all-time low.